Mozambique: 'Hidden debt' trial exposes depth of corruption | DW | 01.09.2021

 Author and researcher Joseph Hanlon offered a more skeptical note.
 His doubts come from the fact that no high-ranking person is on trial. "[President Filipe] Nyusi gave a speech a couple of days ago in which he made clear that the people who are corrupt are the junior people, the managers or perhaps governors, district administrators, but not the people at the top," Hanlon told DW.

-Former Finance Minister Manuel Chang, who was arrested in neighboring South Africa in 2018 on a United States of America warrant, could have been the exception.
+Former Finance Minister Manuel Chang, who was arrested in neighboring South Africa in 2018 on a US warrant, could have been the exception.
 But he is at the center of a tug of war between Washington and Maputo, who both want him extradited to answer corruption charges related to the debt scandal.

 Mozambican civil society supports Chang's extradition to the US but not to Mozambique.
 "They [Mozambican government] will be very careful that, if he is on trial, any sentence will be served in South Africa, so that he will get off quite easily in exchange for keeping quiet," said Hanlon.
 On the contrary, in the US, Chang could enter a plea bargain that would involve revealing details of the scandal, which may not be in the best interest of Mozambique's oligarchy, the analyst told DW.